Is Whole Person Care What Patients Want?

 The right to have a choice and make that choice is part of the patient experience.

 How do we begin to shift control from the practitioner to the patient?
-The McGill faculty and administrators believe that practitioners need to understand and commit to providing the complementary aspects of healthcare that are curing and healing that are effect for their patients.
+The McGill faculty and administrators believe that practitioners need to understand and commit to providing curing and healing modalities that are effective for their patients to achieve their own goals.

 And they need to do it in an environment that supports both.
 The environment in which we live, work, and recovery must be responsive, resilient, and reliable.